ollionorg/slate/source/includes/_api.md

 }

 ```
-PGoodcop will return the all api information for the product.
+Goodcop will return the all api information for the product.

 ### HTTPS Request